[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 I just have two points to share with you:

-The quest for the right shoes
+The Quest for the Right Shoes

-Desert “bodequins” of the French Army
+Desert "Brodequins" of the French Army

-Robust, inexpensive and effective.
+Robust, inexpensive and efficient.

 • it still remains a very good quality/price/robustness ratio.

-Important note: I advise you to carefully check the price on the website before going to the store, there are sometimes differences from one to another.
+Important note: I advise you to check the price on the website carefully before going to the store, there are sometimes differences from one to another.

 Nike Flyknit sneakers